 Improving Safety Outcomes With Aerial Technology

-Traditionally conducting asset and building inspections of large assets and tall buildings have been time-consuming and dangerous for those responsible for periodic or preventative maintenance inspections as it involves careful safety planning, approvals, permits, heavy equipment and appropriately trained personnel to operate safely when working at heights.
+Traditionally conducting aerial asset inspections of large machines and tall buildings have been time-consuming and dangerous for those responsible for periodic or preventative maintenance inspections as it involves careful safety planning, approvals, permits, heavy equipment and appropriately trained personnel to operate safely when working at heights.

 “In 2018, data shows 157 Australians were killed at work, compared with 190 workers in 2017.
 Comparatively, in 2016 a total of 182 workers lost their lives in the workplace, of which 25 (13.7%) of these deaths were recorded as falls from height.”

 For improving drone safety, we must remove or reduce exposure to potential harm.
 This can be achieved using unmanned aerial vehicles (UAVs) or drones for asset and building inspections.
 We can now access difficult to reach positions and avoid dangerous situations by using high-definition cameras to inspect areas, at a fraction of the time and costs of traditional methods.

 The technology has dramatically advanced over the last 5 years to now being a safer and more efficient method when conducting a visual survey of the asset (building, tower, bridge or power lines) from a safe distance and being safe on the ground.

 "In 2018, data shows 157 Australians were killed at work, compared with 190 workers in 2017. "